AndrewRachuig/edwards_aquifer_project/README.md

 - Perform a Time Series Analysis of the water level elevation for the Edwards Aquifer J17 Index Well.
     - Construct a resulting univariate time series model that accurately predicts water levels for J17 Index Well.
 - Make relevant suggestions for future water supply conservation strategies.
+---
+# Executive Summary
+- My best performing model, Facebook Prophet beat the baseline when predicting on out-of-sample data.
+- Water level elevation as a target is highly variable, borderline random.
+This makes accurate predictions nearly impossible for univariate time series models.
+- I found during Exploration that several of the datapoints I collected correlate to the target variable.
+    - Variables that I have shown to be statistically correlated with the target variable are **total water consumption and precipitation amounts**.
+Using these in a multivariate model could increase chances for better predictions, but In order to use these in a such a model it would require additional work not done in the current project.

+**Recommendations**
+- Despite beating baseline, I don't feel confident in this model.
+I would **not suggest** it be used going forward as it seems likely that it was random chance that the model beat baseline in this instance.
+- Explore other reasons why the change in month-to-month water levels has grown increasingly variable over time post 1957/58.
+- Further refine the work done here by creating a multivariate time series model.

+---
 ## Audience
 - Anyone curious about the climate and sustainable drinking water for the future
     - Those wanting to understand the Edwards Aquifer better